jaehyungPark/Computer_Vision_PA/PA1/README.md

 ## Overview

+### Before you start, make sure you understand the code flow by reading main.py

 The provided code follows these main steps:
 1. **Recover Light Directions:**
    Use images of a chromeball to compute light directions.